shinyvision/vimfony/README.md

 ### Coming up
 You can get these features if you build from source:
 - Autocomplete Twig variables
+- Autocomplete route names and parameters in Twig files

 ## How to use
 You can download a release for your OS and CPU or build from source: